-Limitation on Enrollment: This course is not open to students with previous credit for Banking and Finance 202 analysis; ways to detect fraud; and how to obtain sufficient documentation to satisfy the underwriters.
+Limitation on Enrollment: This course is not open to students with previous credit for Banking and Finance 202.

+This practical, hands-on course teaches the basics of loan processing from application to submission; applicable laws; qualifying and preliminary tax analysis; ways to detect fraud; and how to obtain sufficient documentation to satisfy the underwriters.
 Additionally, students will learn the importance of setting time priorities, quality customer service, follow-through, and ethics as they relate to the mortgage brokerage and mortgage banking industry.
 Course content relates specifically to California regulations.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.